floooh/sokol-zig/README.md

 In case of breaking changes in Zig, the bindings might fall behind.
 Please don't hesitate to ping me via a Github issue, or even better, provide a PR :)

-Support for previous stable Zig version is in branches.
+Support for previous stable Zig versions is in branches (e.g. `zig-0.11.0`), those versions are 'frozen in time' though.

 Related projects: